lorinachey/AI-ML-Practice/Vision-Language/rl-vla-robotics-README.md

 * **Language encoders/decoders** (e.g., Transformers, LLMs) process textual inputs or instructions.
 * **Action modules** map internal representations into motor commands, joint torques, or discrete control primitives.

 In a VLA, these components are often connected through a shared embedding space or a transformer-based architecture that fuses multimodal information.
 This enables the system to interpret instructions such as *“Pick up the red cube and place it on the blue block”* and produce a coherent sequence of actions.
-There are many different action token representations, but for the sake of this post just envision directly outputting continuous robotics controls.
+There are many different action token representations, but for the sake of this post just envision directly outputting robotics controls.
 For an example, see Figure 1 which shows how image and text are input into the VLA which then outputs a vector of robot controls for a gripper.

 <div align="center">
   <img src="images/open-vla-diagram.png" width="70%" alt="OpenVLA Architecture Diagram">